JacksonTian/kimi/README.md

 import Kimi from '@jacksontian/kimi';

 const client = new Kimi({
-    apiKey: 'The API key for moonshot AI, do not hard code it here, read it from configuration or enviroment variables' });
+    // Do not hard code it here, read it from configuration or enviroment variables
+    apiKey: 'The API key for moonshot AI'
+});
 const response = await client.models();
 ```